headlamp-k8s/headlamp/docs/platforms.md

 ## Tested Desktop OS, for App version

-We test on MacOS, various flavours of linux, and Windows.
+We test on MacOS, various flavours of Linux, and Windows.
 Headlamp runs in the browser, but also as an App.

 Platform<div style="min-width: 300px"></div>    | Works | Comments
 ----------------------------------------------|:-----:|------------------------------------------------------------------------------------------